balancer/docs-v3/docs/developer-reference/README.md

 ---
 # Developer Reference

-For the most common usecases the APIs of interest will be the [Router](./contracts/router-api.md) or the [BatchRouter](./contracts/batch-router-api.md).
+For the most common use cases the APIs of interest will be the [Router](./contracts/router-api.md) or the [BatchRouter](./contracts/batch-router-api.md).

 We also provide a [JS/TS SDK](./sdk/README.md) to assist with interacting with the Balancer Protocol.